Bond-based nonlocal models by nonlocal operator method in symmetric support domain: Nonlocal isotropic elasticity

 \subsubsection{Critical normal strain damage rule}

-Bond-based peridynamic models have advantages such as independent bond energy and simple damage criterion based on critical stretch.
-Although the direct neighbor cutting operation perturbates the system greatly, the numerical stability is well preserved.
-There are several obstacles in removing bonds.
-Even for the simplest bond-based model enriched with rotation for open-mode fracture, at the crack front tip, the deformation for each bond is complicated.
-As shown in Fig.\ref{fig:tensileShearBond}(a), bond $ik$ is tensile and bond $ij$ has shear deformation or mixed deformation.
-It is doubtful to apply a criterion of stretch rule or rotation rule to cut the bond $ik$ since $ik$ falls in the open-mode fracture.
-It is obvious that for the simplest fracture mode, the shear bonds and tensile bonds coexist.
-For the case denoted in Fig.\ref{fig:tensileShearBond}(b), some bonds have compressive shear deformation and the situation is even worse because of the perturbation of sudden removed internal bond force.
-The bond removing technique is more based on a geometrical and intuitive operation but lacks sound theoretical basis.
-Some authors in their work \cite{ni2019static,zhu2017peridynamic,zhang2019new,madenci2021bond} by examining the shear deformation state and tensile deformation state and sorting these states, cut the most damage-prone bonds and then iterate globally.
-These methods are relatively complicated since they depend heavily on the bond sequences and cannot be analyzed theoretically.
-In addition, the assembly of the global tangent stiffness matrix and the related solving techniques are much more expensive than the explicit time integration scheme.
+Bond-based PD offers certain benefits, including the ability to maintain bond energy independence and a straightforward damage criterion that relies on critical stretch.
+Despite the significant perturbation caused by the direct neighbor cutting operation, the numerical stability of the system remains well preserved.
+However, in more general cases, there exist multiple impediments to the elimination of bonds.
+The deformation of individual bonds at the crack tip in the bond-based model that incorporates rotation for open-mode fracture is intricate.
+As illustrated in Figure \ref{fig:tensileShearBond}(a), the bond between nodes $i$ and $k$ is subjected to tensile deformation, while the bond between nodes $i$ and $j$ undergoes either shear deformation or a combination of shear and tensile deformation.
+The feasibility of implementing a criterion based on the stretch or rotation rule for severing the bond between nodes $i$ and $k$ is questionable, given that said bond is situated within an open-mode fracture.
+The coexistence of shear bonds and tensile bonds is apparent in the basic fracture mode.
+In the scenario depicted in Figure \ref{fig:tensileShearBond}(b), certain bonds exhibit compressive shear deformation, exacerbating the situation due to the sudden removal of internal bond force perturbation.
+The technique for bond removal relies heavily on geometric and intuitive procedures, yet it is deficient in a solid theoretical foundation.
+Several authors have investigated the shear and tensile deformation states in their research \cite{ni2019static,zhu2017peridynamic,zhang2019new,madenci2021bond}.
+By sorting these states and identifying the most vulnerable bonds, they have implemented a global iteration process to address the issue of damage.
+The complexity of these methods is relatively high due to their strong reliance on bond sequences, rendering them difficult to analyze theoretically.
+Furthermore, the construction of the global tangent stiffness matrix and its associated numerical methods incur significantly higher costs compared to the explicit time integration approach.